shuheikurita/shuheikurita.github.io/_pages/about.md

 ### 12, Jan., 2020
-Our paper is accepted to ICLR2021!<br/>
+Our paper at NYU visiting with Prof. Kyunghyun Cho is accepted to ICLR2021!<br/>
 Shuhei Kurita and Kyunghyun Cho<br/>
 Generative Language-Grounded Policy in Vision-and-Language Navigation with Bayes’ Rule. [arXiv](https://arxiv.org/abs/2009.07783)